MariaPriisalu/spl/README.md

 The class `test_tensor` contains unit tests for the 3D reconstruction needed for environment.

 Other folders:
+ `CARLA_simulation_client`: CARLA Client code for gathering a CARLA dataset.
+ `colmap`: scripts utilizing a modified version of colmap.
+ `commonUtils`: The adapted PFNN code base and some environment descriptions.
+ `Datasets`: empty folder for gathered datasets.
+ `licences`: the licences of some of the libraries the repository uses.
+ `localData`: contains trained models in `Models` and experimental results in `come_results`.
+ `localUserData`: a directory structure to gather data from experiments.
+ `tests`: various unit tests.
- `reconstruct 3D`: Reconstruction of the 3D RGB and Segmentation in cityscapes.
+ `triangulate_cityscapes`: Reconstruction of the 3D RGB and Segmentation using cityscapes depthmaps and triangulation- not used in the paper.
  `utils`: various utility functions

 ### Running the code